Latest political poll: National surges to highest level since 2017

 The support lost by Ardern was picked up by National Leader Simon Bridges, who jumped 3 percentage points to 9 per cent.

-He's clear of Senior National MP Judith Collins, on 5 per cent and Winston Peters, who is on 4 per cent.
+He's clear of senior National MP Judith Collins, on 5 per cent and Winston Peters, who is on 4 per cent.

 When it comes to the economy, the poll shows 41 per cent of people have a pessimistic outlook compared to 34 per cent of people who are optimistic.